 Special Circumstance- Droughts: During intense drought seasons, normal development and distributions of Cx. pipiens/restuans can be increasingly unpredictable.
 Prolonged droughts together with periods of intense heat result in "explosions" of these species, as was seen in our district in 2010, 2013, 2015 and 2016.
 Patterns of heavy rainfall followed by stretches of intense heat lasting weeks will also result in greater than normal populations of these species, as exhibited in 2011.
 The availability of standing water diminishes during droughts and most mosquito species suffer significant population losses.
 The breeding habits of Cx. pipiens/restuans allow this species to take advantage of conditions provided by droughts.
-Recall that these species breed in waters with high organic content.
-One type of artificial container filled with such water is the catch basin, as discussed earlier.
+One type of artificial container filled with such water is the catch basin.
 Basins in urbanized areas can dry during severe drought conditions.
 However, people continue to water lawns and wash their cars during droughts.
-The excess runoff from these activities keep catch basins filled.
+The excess runoff from these activities keeps catch basins filled.
 If basins have been treated with a larvicide, breeding should be kept in check.
 If the basins are property of a municipality, and we have records of their locations, they will be treated.
 However, we may not know of their existence on private properties and thus, they remain untreated and become a continual source of Culex mosquitoes throughout the season.